-In The Matrix trilogy, Agent Smith always uses "It is inevitable" or variations of the phrase.
+Agent Smith always uses "It is inevitable" or variations of the phrase.
 Later, when Neo surrenders to Smith in order to effectively defeat him (long story short, Neo has to merge with Smith to eliminate him while connected to the source), Neo says "You were right, Smith.
 You were right all along.
 It was inevitable."

 RENT: "I'll cover you" shows up twice.
 The first time, it's part of a Love Duet and an extended metaphor about a pair of lovers looking out for each other.
 The second time, it's part of a eulogy.

 In the Kamen Rider Double movie Begins Night, Shotaro calls Phillip "Akuma" (Devil) for his involvement in the creation of Gaia Memories.
 A little while later, when the two are trapped in the building together and need to team up to escape, Phillip asks Shotaro, "Akuma to ainori suru yuuki, aru ka na?"
 (Do you have the courage to ride with the Devil?)